indiana-university/rivet-docs/content/blog/rivet-spea.md

 Teaching Rivet has several long-term benefits.

-Most importantly, it demonstrates that we are attentive to the university’s core function of student instruction.
+Most importantly, it demonstrates UITS and VPCM's attentiveness to the university’s core function of student instruction.
 Learning Rivet becomes part of a student’s IU technology experience and some students will remember working on their web publishing assignments long into the future.

 Also, Rivet can be used to encourage learning more advanced design and programming.
 Although our course cannot teach one topic in depth, students will often seek out additional learning opportunities in their areas of interest.

-I hope to continue working with the Rivet team to create more advanced training and adopting different ways of teaching Rivet to staff, faculty, and students.
+I hope to continue working with the Rivet team to create more advanced training and adopt different ways of teaching Rivet to staff, faculty, and students.

 *Thanks to Mark for taking the time to share his experience and for his continued advocacy for Rivet.*